theoeif/zigzag/README.md

 # zigzag
 ---

+The project is live on : https://zigzag-project.org/

+The [ios App](https://apps.apple.com/us/app/zigzag-project/id6754614690) is also avalaiable.

 ## zigzag project

 The zigzag project is a **social project mapping platform** that allows users to create, share, and discover events on an interactive map.
 Users can organize friends into circles, create location-based events, and filter content by tags and timeline.